OpenTransfr/Core/docs/Transactions.rst

 1. All users of the network have a globally unique username.
 When a username is the target of a transaction, the sender looks up the owning bank of a username and obtains a public address from that bank.
 2. This public address is brand new and currently in an 'unclaimed' state.
 3. The transaction is 'dropped' on a root node.
 Let's call this root node the ReceiverRoot.
-The transaction is signed with the senders private key and optionally with the sending bank key, depending on if the sending address has been claimed.
+The transaction is signed with the sender's private key and optionally with the sending bank key, depending on if the sending address has been claimed.
 4. If the ReceiverRoot validates the signatures and there are enough funds, it holds the funds and forwards the transaction to its other neighbouring root nodes.
 5. They also validate the transaction.
 If it's valid, they sign the transaction, hold the funds, and send the signature back to ReceiverRoot.
 6. ReceiverRoot now has a collection of signatures.
 If it gets a majority of root signatures, it forwards the transaction and the set of signatures to all other root nodes.